 Susan M. Smith

-What can I list in my pharmaceutical sales cover letter?
+What can you list in your pharmaceutical sales cover letter?

-Like with the resume, focus the letter on *all* your relevant and transferable skills when writing your cover letter.
+Are you new to pharmaceutical sales?
+If so, write about *all* your relevant and transferable skills when writing your cover letter.
 Relevant skills include previous involvement in the medical field, and maybe that internship that placed you in a dentist’s office.
 Don’t forget about these transferable skills too: